AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md

    >The following notes apply to ingesting content:
    > If the source was Author, it is recommended to ingest it into the Author tier on the target.
 Similarly, if source was Publish, target should be Publish as well.
    > If the target tier is `Author`, the author instance is shut down during the length of the ingestion and becomes unavailable to users (for example, authors or anyone performing maintenance).
 The reason is to protect the system, and prevent any changes which could either be lost or cause an ingestion conflict.
 Ensure that your team is aware of this fact.
 Also note that the environment appears hibernated during the author ingestion.
-   > You can run the optional pre-copy step to significantly speed up the ingestion phase.
+   > You can run the optional pre-copy step to significantly speed up the ingestion.
 See [Ingesting with AzCopy](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/handling-large-content-repositories.md#ingesting-azcopy) for more details.
    > If ingesting with pre-copy is used (for S3 or Azure Data Store), it is recommended to run Author ingestion first alone.
 Doing so speeds up the Publish ingestion when it is run later.
    > Ingestions do not support a Rapid Development Environment (RDE) destination and do not appear as a possible destination choice, even if the user has access to it.